Meet Our Team

 PROFESSIONAL SERVICES

-Nature Biotechnology, Nature Materials, Nature Nanotechnology, Nature Biomedical Engineering, Nature Chemistry, Nature Communications, Science Advances, Advanced Materials, Matter, Advanced Functional Materials, Angewandte Chemie, ACS Nano, Biomaterials, Bioactive Materials, Molecular Therapy – Nucleic Acids, Biomacromolecules, Journal of Controlled Release, Molecular Pharmaceutics, Langmuir, ACS Biomaterials Science and Engineering, Acta Biomaterialia, Cellular and Molecular Bioengineering, Drug Delivery and Translational Research, Journal of Gene Medicine, Scientific Report, Journal of Pharmaceutical Science, Process Biochemistry, Plos One, BioMed Research International, Materials Science & Engineering C, International Journal of Polymer Science
+Peer Reviewer of over 50 International Journals, including Cell, Science, Nature, Nature Biotechnology, Nature Materials, Nature Nanotechnology, Nature Biomedical Engineering, Nature Chemical Engineering, Nature Protocols, Nature Communications, Science Advances, Proceedings of the National Academy of Sciences, Advanced Materials, Matter, Journal of American Chemistry Society, Angewandte Chemie, ACS Nano, Biomaterials, Bioactive Materials, Cell Report, Cell Report Medicine, Cell Biomaterials, Advanced Functional Materials, Advanced Science, Trends in Molecular Medicine, Molecular Therapy, Biomacromolecules, Journal of Controlled Release, Molecular Pharmaceutics, Advanced Healthcare Materials, Langmuir, ACS Biomaterials Science and Engineering, Acta Biomaterialia, Cellular and Molecular Bioengineering, Journal of Bioactive Materials, Journal of Nanobiotechnology etc.

 Rick Lu